zabereznikova/docs.de-de/docs/standard/cross-platform/using-portable-class-library-with-model-view-view-model.md

 - <xref:System.Windows.Input.ICommand?displayProperty=nameWithType>-Klasse

-- Alle Klassen in der <xref:System.ComponentModel.DataAnnotations?displayProperty=nameWithType> Namespace
+- All classes in the <xref:System.ComponentModel.DataAnnotations?displayProperty=nameWithType> namespace

-## <a name="implementing-mvvm"></a>Implementierung von MVVM
+## <a name="implementing-mvvm"></a>Implementing MVVM
- Um MVVM zu implementieren, erstellen Sie in der Regel Modell und das Ansichtsmodell in einem Portable Class Library-Projekt, da ein Portable Class Library-Projekt ein nicht portables Projekt verweisen kann nicht.
-Das Modell und das Ansichtsmodell kann im selben Projekt oder in separaten Projekten.
-Wenn Sie separate Projekte verwenden, fügen Sie einen Verweis aus dem Projekt der Modelle anzeigen, auf das Modellprojekt.
+ To implement MVVM, you typically create both the model and the view model in a Portable Class Library project, because a Portable Class Library project cannot reference a non-portable project.
+The model and view model can be in the same project or in separate projects.
+If you use separate projects, add a reference from the view model project to the model project.

- Nachdem Sie das Modell zu kompilieren und modellprojekte anzeigen, verweisen Sie auf diese Assemblys in der app, die die Sicht enthält.
-Wenn die Ansicht nur mit dem Ansichtsmodell interagiert, müssen Sie sich nur auf die Assembly verweisen, die das Ansichtsmodell enthält.
+ After you compile the model and view model projects, you reference those assemblies in the app that contains the view.
+If the view interacts only with the view model, you only have to reference the assembly that contains the view model.

 ### <a name="model"></a>Modell
- Das folgende Beispiel zeigt eine vereinfachte Model-Klasse, die sich in einem Projekt der portablen Klassenbibliothek befinden kann.
+ The following example shows a simplified model class that could reside in a Portable Class Library project.

  [!code-csharp[PortableClassLibraryMVVM#1](../../../samples/snippets/csharp/VS_Snippets_CLR/portableclasslibrarymvvm/cs/customer.cs#1)]
  [!code-vb[PortableClassLibraryMVVM#1](../../../samples/snippets/visualbasic/VS_Snippets_CLR/portableclasslibrarymvvm/vb/customer.vb#1)]

- Das folgende Beispiel zeigt eine einfache Möglichkeit zum Füllen, abrufen und aktualisieren Sie die Daten in eine Portable Class Library-Projekt.
-In einer echten app würden Sie die Daten aus einer Quelle, z.
-B. einen Windows Communication Foundation (WCF)-Dienst abrufen.
+ The following example shows a simple way to populate, retrieve, and update the data in a Portable Class Library project.
+In a real app, you would retrieve the data from a source such as a Windows Communication Foundation (WCF) service.

  [!code-csharp[PortableClassLibraryMVVM#2](../../../samples/snippets/csharp/VS_Snippets_CLR/portableclasslibrarymvvm/cs/customerrepository.cs#2)]
  [!code-vb[PortableClassLibraryMVVM#2](../../../samples/snippets/visualbasic/VS_Snippets_CLR/portableclasslibrarymvvm/vb/customerrepository.vb#2)]

-### <a name="view-model"></a>Anzeigen des Modells
+### <a name="view-model"></a>View Model
- Eine Basisklasse für anzeigemodelle wird häufig hinzugefügt, bei der Implementierung des MVVM-Musters.
-Das folgende Beispiel zeigt eine Basisklasse.
+ A base class for view models is frequently added when implementing the MVVM pattern.
+The following example shows a base class.

  [!code-csharp[PortableClassLibraryMVVM#3](../../../samples/snippets/csharp/VS_Snippets_CLR/portableclasslibrarymvvm/cs/viewmodelbase.cs#3)]
  [!code-vb[PortableClassLibraryMVVM#3](../../../samples/snippets/visualbasic/VS_Snippets_CLR/portableclasslibrarymvvm/vb/viewmodelbase.vb#3)]

- Eine Implementierung der <xref:System.Windows.Input.ICommand> Schnittstelle wird häufig verwendet, mit dem MVVM-Muster.
+ An implementation of the <xref:System.Windows.Input.ICommand> interface is frequently used with the MVVM pattern.
 Im folgenden Beispiel wird eine Implementierung der <xref:System.Windows.Input.ICommand>-Schnittstelle veranschaulicht.

  [!code-csharp[PortableClassLibraryMVVM#4](../../../samples/snippets/csharp/VS_Snippets_CLR/portableclasslibrarymvvm/cs/relaycommand.cs#4)]
  [!code-vb[PortableClassLibraryMVVM#4](../../../samples/snippets/visualbasic/VS_Snippets_CLR/portableclasslibrarymvvm/vb/relaycommand.vb#4)]

- Das folgende Beispiel zeigt eine vereinfachte Ansicht-Modell.
+ The following example shows a simplified view model.

  [!code-csharp[PortableClassLibraryMVVM#5](../../../samples/snippets/csharp/VS_Snippets_CLR/portableclasslibrarymvvm/cs/mainpageviewmodel.cs#5)]
  [!code-vb[PortableClassLibraryMVVM#5](../../../samples/snippets/visualbasic/VS_Snippets_CLR/portableclasslibrarymvvm/vb/customerviewmodel.vb#5)]

 ### <a name="view"></a>Ansicht
- Über eine app .NET Framework 4.5 [!INCLUDE[win8_appname_long](../../../includes/win8-appname-long-md.md)] -app, Silverlight-basierten Anwendung oder Windows Phone 7.5-app, können Sie die Assembly mit dem Modell und Ansicht-modellprojekte verweisen.
-Anschließend erstellen Sie eine Ansicht, die Interaktion mit dem Ansichtsmodell.
-Das folgende Beispiel zeigt eine vereinfachte Windows Presentation Foundation (WPF)-app, die abgerufen und aktualisiert die Daten aus dem Anzeigemodell.
-Sie können ähnliche Ansichten erstellen, in Silverlight, Windows Phone, oder [!INCLUDE[win8_appname_long](../../../includes/win8-appname-long-md.md)] apps.
+ From a .NET Framework 4.5 app, Windows 8.x Store app, Silverlight-based app, or Windows Phone 7.5 app, you can reference the assembly that contains the model and view model projects.
+You then create a view that interacts with the view model.
+The following example shows a simplified Windows Presentation Foundation (WPF) app that retrieves and updates data from the view model.
+You could create similar views in Silverlight, Windows Phone, or Windows 8.x Store apps.

  [!code-xaml[PortableClassLibraryMVVM#6](../../../samples/snippets/csharp/VS_Snippets_CLR/portableclasslibrarymvvm/cs/mainwindow.xaml#6)]